The law requires you to produce one of the following forms of photographic identification when you vote in person at a polling station:

 You can request a paper application form by using our Contact Us page and a form will be posted to your address.

-The Electoral Identity Card is solely for electors who have no other form of photo identification for voting in person at a future election.
-If you require a second form of photo identity document (over and above a passport/driving licence etc…), the following services are available:
+The Electoral Identity Card is for electors who have no other form of photo ID for voting at a future election.

 - Post Office EasyID which can be applied for in branch or online at https://www.postoffice.co.uk/identity/easyid